-Blue Smile has helped over 1,000 children to be happier and have brighter futures.
+Blue Smile helps over 200 children a week to be happier and have brighter futures.
 Having started in Cambridge with whole teams in Partner Schools, our additional mobile Outreach team of independent therapists is spreading out county-wide to help communities and schools in most need.

-As well as providing children with one-to-one therapy, Blue Smile has further directly supported both schools and parents to help their children through our extensive Menu of Services.
+As well as providing children with one-to-one therapy, Blue Smile directly supports both schools and parents to help their children through our extensive Menu of Services.

 We pride ourselves on the quality of our service

 of parents say their child improved because of Blue Smile

 of children with very worrying mental health issues improved

 of teachers say their child improved because of Blue Smile